 Salina Mayor Karly Ryan was the featured speaker.
 He was joined by his wife Jody, who brought flowers to leave at the war memorial.
 The Mayor spoke about the history of Memorial Day, and what it means to he and his family.

 Among those attending the event was a former joint chief of staff, 95-year-old Bill Keeler.
 Keeler is a veteran of World War II, The Korean War, the Cold War, and the Vietnam war.
 When he retired, he was one of the joint chiefs of staff.
 Keeler told KSAL News that one of he was proud to be at the Memorial Day evening in Salina.
-One of his most vivid memories from his military career was when he got the order to start sending American soldiers to Vietnam.
+One of his most vivid memories from his military career was when he wrote the order to start sending American soldiers to Vietnam.

 The Salina ceremony also included a moment of silence, a 21 gun salute, echoing “Taps” played by two trumpeters, and “Amazing Grace” played on bagpipes.